alibaba/feathub/README.md

 FeatHub supports the following compute engines to execute feature ETL pipeline:
 - [Apache Flink 1.16](docs/content/engines/flink.md)
 - [Aapche Spark 3.3](docs/content/engines/spark.md)
 - Local processor, which is implemented using the Pandas library and computes features in the given Python process.
+Additionally, if the feathub-nightly[spark] is installed, the Local processor can utilize Spark's local mode for accessing storages (e.g. HDFS) that it otherwise did not support.

 ## FeatHub SDK Highlights